feature-engine/feature_engine/docs/user_guide/discretisation/DecisionTreeDiscretiser.rst

                   scoring='neg_mean_squared_error')}

-With decision tree discretisation, each bin, that is, each prediction value in this case, does not necessarily contain the same number of observations.
+With decision tree discretization, each bin, that is, each prediction value in this case, does not necessarily contain the same number of observations.
 Let's check that out with a visualization:

 .. code:: python